Ever wondered which could be the free media player that you most enjoy using?

 3. Pot Player:

-PotPlayer is another impressive media player app that would probably substitute its place as king of the free media players, if VLC did not have such a robust brand identity.
-In this player you can enjoy 3D views with immersive views experience.
+PotPlayer is another impressive media player app that would probably substitute its place as king of the free media players if VLC did not have such a robust brand identity.
+In this player, you can enjoy 3D views with immersive views experience.

-VLC and PotPlayer share so many things in common, notably that they both function easy all-in-one media players for users who just want an out-of-the-box solution.
+VLC and PotPlayer share so many things in common, notably that they both function as easy all-in-one media players for users who just want an out-of-the-box solution.
 PotPlayer always works best when handling larger files or cutting-edge video formats.